 1964 Ford Thunderbolt

 The 1964 Ford Thunderbolt was based on the mid-size Fairlane body, with all comfort features removed.
-This included sun visors, outside mirror, sound-deadener, armrests, jack and lug wrench - all omitted to save weight.
+There were no sun visors, outside mirror, sound-deadener, armrests, or jack and lug wrench.
+All of these were omitted to save weight.
+Side glass windows were substituted with lightweight plexiglass.
 A fiberglass front bumper was used on the front and a steel bumper remained on the rear.
-Side glass windows were substituted with lightweight plexiglass.
 Total weight for the Thunderbolt was 3203 pounds, which was about 20 pounds heavier than the minimum weight for NHRA super stock racing in 1964.

 Under the hood, a 427ci engine with 12.7:1 compression,featured two four-barrel carburetors and a special intake manifold and camshaft.
 Air was fed into the engine through two hoses connected to unused headlamp entrances in the grille.

 Straight off the dealer lot, the Thunderbolt could run the quarter-mile in under 12 seconds at over 120 mph.
 Factory records indicate the first 11 cars were maroon, and the next 100 were white, making a grand total of 111 Thunderbolts built.
 About half of these specially-built models were equipped with a 4-speed-transmission.

 A similarly-equipped Mercury Comet also featured the 427 Ford FE motor.
 Fiberglass front end components were used to further lighten the already-light car.
 The cars were classed as A/Factory Experimental.

-Late in the '64 season, Don Nicholson turned a 10.75 sec run at Cecil County Drag Strip in his '65 Mercury Comet with the 427ci engine.
-Mercury built 21 of these lightweight Comets.
+Late in the 1964 NHRA season, Don Nicholson turned a 10.75 second run at Cecil County Drag Strip in his 427-powered Comet.
+Mercury built 21 of these special lightweight Comets.

 First Street Hemi